yuchenbian/yuchenbian.github.io/README.md

 Yuchen Bian is a researcher in [Baidu Research, USA](http://research.baidu.com/Index).
 He obtained Ph.D. in the College of Information Sciences and Technology at The Pennsylvania State University in Dec.
 2019.
 He currectly focuses on NLP and graph projects.
 He was advised by [Dr. Xiang Zhang](https://faculty.ist.psu.edu/xzz89/).
 He did internships in Baidu Big Data Lab and NEC Labs, America.
 Two of his papers were nominated for the Best Paper of ICDM 2017 and 2018, respectively.

 ### News
+- One paper is accepted by MM 2021
 - One paper is accepted by NAACL 2021.
 - One paper is accepted by ICLR 2021.
 - One paper is accepted by ICDM 2020.